vilisimo/cookme/README.md

 (_cookme.herokuapp.com_ was, sadly, taken)

 ## What is Cookme?
-It is a practice website that serves as a simple recipe holder with a no-nonsense frontend.
+It is a practice website that serves as a simple recipe holder with hand-crafted ui.

-A user is presented with a clean interface that enables browsing of recipes that have been added by the website's users.
+A user is presented with a clean interface that enables browsing of recipes that have been added by the users.
 Additionally, the user can search for ingredient(s) that he/she would like to use.
-If there are recipes containing them, the matching recipes will be shown.
+Recipes containing them will be shown.
 Furthermore, user can add recipes and ingredients to his/her fridge.
-Once ingredients and recipes are added, user can instruct the website to search the fridge for liked recipes that can be made with ingredients in the fridge.
+Once ingredients and recipes are added, user can instruct the website to search for liked recipes that can be made with ingredients in the fridge.

 This is a practice project to get a better grip of: